ftondolo/SnippetySnip/README.md

 ## Notice
-Due to the naming structure, __it is necessary that there are no folders named 'TEMP' in the program's directory, and that every wmv filename have no spaces in it__.
+Due to the naming structure, __it is necessary that there are no folders named 'TEMP' in the program's directory__.
 Moreover, __this program was designed to work solely with greyscale video__.
 Lastly, if possible, place lightbulb in such a way as to eliminate extraneous light in its immediate vicinity whether it be caused by other lights or the lightbulb's own reflection <br>

 ## Windows Install
 _Administrator Privileges Required_